eps696/SD/README.md

 * Weighted multi-prompts
 * to be continued..

-More details and Colab version will follow soon.
+More details and Colab version will follow.

 ## Setup